v-nleaver/Hololens/hololens/hololens-troubleshooting.md

     1. If small deployment/single device, copy appx to device (USB drive or MTP), click on the appx from File Explorer.

     1. If large deployment with MDM, deploy the appx as a LOB app through MDM.
-There’s no need for additional licenses or certificates.
+There’s no need for more licenses or certificates.

 ## Update indicator may still be visible after OS update

-After taking an OS update, users may still see the [update indicator](hololens-release-notes.md#update-indicator) menu even though there is no additional update available.
+After taking an OS update, users may still see the [update indicator](hololens-release-notes.md#update-indicator) menu even though there is no other update available.

 ### Workaround for update indicator

-In most cases, the update indicator menu will correct itself within one hour.
+In most cases, the update indicator menu corrects itself within one hour.
 No further action is required.
 It is best to allow the update indicator time to clear on its own, before rebooting the device.
 If the issue does not resolve itself after one or two days, reflash the device.

 ## Resetting a device with low space doesn't reset

-When resetting a device that has low disk space, under 6 GB of free space, the user will find that it fails to reset.
-Instead it will start the restart process but fail to complete, resulting in the user needing to reflash the device to use it again.
+When resetting a device that has low disk space, under 6 GB of free space, the user finds that it fails to reset.
+Instead it starts the restart process but fail to complete, resulting in the user needing to reflash the device to use it again.

 ### Who is affected - Low space reset